gsoules/MkDocs/digital-archive/docs/general/documentation-about.md

     for a Digital Archive site.
 They can add new items, edit existing items, attach images and PDF files to items, edit vocabularies, and establish relationships among items.

-    An archivist has a user name and password that allow them to login to a Digital Archive site.
+    An archivist has a user name and password that allows them to log in to a Digital Archive site.
 Once logged in, they can see all public items in the collection as well as non-public items and private fields.

-    An archivist cannot make changes to the Digital Archive installation unless they login as an **Administrator**.
+    An archivist cannot make changes to a Digital Archive installation unless they log in as an **Administrator**.

     See [Getting Started for Archivists](/archivist/getting-started-archivist)